Guess what? We’re back. Or at least I think we are.

 Aisha forgot all about the butterfly, and as she leaned in closer, her forehead slammed against the glass.

 The sales person jerked her head in Aisha’s direction and Aisha waved her hand to say I’m sorry, I’m all right, please don’t fuss.
-The sales person turned away reluctantly, suspicious now that the woman in the hijab would cause more trouble.
+The sales person turned away reluctantly, suspicious now that the woman in the head scarf would cause more trouble.
 She caught the eye of a fellow worker and shook her head.

 Aisha continued staring out the window and watched her husband run a hand through his thick, black hair then lay it on the woman’s shoulder.
 He pulled her close and Aisha thought she saw him kiss the top of the woman’s bare head.
 Aisha felt a rage that was terrifying in its volume.
-She saw herself walking up to him and, discarding her usual reticence for public displays of emotion, slap him until her palms stung.

 She reached inside her bag for her mobile phone, watched her husband pull his out of his back pocket, glance at the screen to see who was calling, raise a finger to the woman, then turn away to take the call.
 He was facing Aisha when he placed the mobile against his ear.
 He said hello, but Aisha could not respond.